aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 }
 ```

+And there we have it, this piece of code kills all the Chromium processes that
+have been started by the Go process, without impacting any other Chromium
-And there we have it.
-This is the snippet I'm currently using in my project.
+process that would be running on your system.
+This is the snippet I'm currently
+using in my project.
 Until the issue is fixed upstream.

 I hope you enjoyed the journey we took to get there.
 It is enjoyable how
 sometime a simple problem will lead you into challenging your knowledge on